luyuanfan/misc/5g-base-station.md

+Updating the file system might have changed or broken the USRP's ip address so I cannot see it anymore.
+Here's what i was looking at [link](https://files.ettus.com/manual/page_usrp_x4xx.html#x4xx_getting_started_serial).

 > next time we start try to run the lte version with the build-from-source branch and see if the compat number still has a mismatch. if we still do, it's because the file system update is incomplete and the MPM numbers still have a mismatch ([see this forum](https://forums.ni.com/t5/USRP-Software-Radio/USRP-X410-MPM-version-update/td-p/4347142))

 Please see the updating file system section [here](https://kb.ettus.com/USRP_X410/X440_Getting_Started_Guide#Updating_Filesystems).
 This is all very exciting.
 SSH onto the device and saying something like: